voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 #### 3.2.3 Exercise Interface Functions <a name="3.2.3-exercise-interface-functionality" />

 This section contains the requirements for MyJym application.
-These requirements are organized by the features declared in the document Scope.
+These requirements are organized by the features declared in the document scope.
 The features mentioned in the scope are then refined into requirements and details about the app’s appearance and its features.

 ### 3.3 Usability Requirements <a name="3.3-usability-requirements" />